arielm/Unicode/README.md

 The goal is to provide support for internationalization in interactive applications and games created with Cinder.
 Currently, there is no appropriate cross-platform solution due the lack of public C++ API for text-rendering on Android.

-This is, however, not intended to be a replacement for OS solutions like *CoreText*, and not all the features implemented in modern browsers will be supported.
-For example, *automatic-language-detection* is out-of-scope (i.e. some contextual info will be required for each piece of text...)
+Take in count, however, that only a subset of the features available in OS solutions like *CoreText* (or even in modern browsers) are going to be implemented.

 **Progress**